Tummy Tuck (Abdominoplasty)

 How much does a tummy tuck cost in Little Rock?

 In Little Rock, Arkansas, tummy tuck prices typically range from $4,900 to $18,000.
 Why such a wide price range?
-This includes estimates for mini-tummy tuck (skin removal and tightening alone) all the way up to extended abdominoplasty, which involves extensive muscle repair and torso reshaping.
+This includes estimates for a mini-tummy tuck (skin removal and tightening alone) all the way up to extended abdominoplasty, which involves extensive muscle repair and torso reshaping.
 Most patients can expect to pay somewhere in the middle of this range.

 At your personal consultation, we will provide you with a personalized, detailed price quote that includes the full cost of having your procedure with Dr. Branman.
 We can also discuss financing options, if you like.